crispin-thomas/cv-analysis-system/frontend/README.md

 ### Manage CV's UI
 ![image](https://github.com/user-attachments/assets/a307b10c-4c48-4e49-89d0-75bf5b833c0a)

-The manage CV interface enables users to view, update, and remove CVs from the system.
+The manage CV interface enables users to view and remove CVs from the system.
 It provides a clear and efficient method to handle all uploaded documents.